 Why should I submit a Medicaid application?

 It is very important that you respond promptly to all requests from the state following your application.
-If you do not apply and respond, you will not be eligible for coverage, and you will be responsible for paying all of your labor and delivery costs.
+If you do not apply and respond, you will not be eligible for coverage, and you will be responsible for paying all of your health care costs.

-For pregnant women many health care services are not covered under Presumptive Eligibility for Pregnant Women.
-If you do not begin the application process for full coverage (by submitting the Indiana application for health coverage), you will lose your PEPW and be responsible for the cost of the care when you are admitted to the hospital, including labor and delivery, and any services that are not for your pregnancy or for the health of your baby.
+For pregnant women many health care services are not covered under Presumptive Eligibility for Pregnant Women (PEPW).
+If you do not begin the application process for full coverage (by submitting the Indiana application for health coverage), you will lose your PEPW and will be responsible for the cost of the care when you are admitted to the hospital, including labor and delivery, and any services that are not for your pregnancy or for the health of your baby.
 The costs of your continuing prenatal care, as well as labor and delivery, will only be covered if your application is submitted and approved.
 For your health and the health of your baby, take the next step and complete the Indiana application for health coverage right away.
+See the PEPW brochure to view all of the critical PEPW process information.

-The same doctor's office or clinic that helped you with your PE determination can help in filling out and submitting your application.
+The same doctor's office or clinic that helped you with your PE determination can help in filling out and submitting your application for health coverage.

 How much income can I have and still qualify for PEPW?